-Students are re-introduced to WRDS, taught how information is organized, and then shown a full list of available data sets in WRDS.
-Explore how data is categorized in WRDS and introduce students to the most commonly used databases.
+Students are re-introduced to WRDS, taught how information is organized, and then shown lists of available datasets in WRDS.
+Explore how financial data is categorized in WRDS and introduce students to the most commonly used databases.

 The objective of this case is to be able to locate specific data on the WRDS platform.
 Students should be able to differentiate between data vendors and categories, and understand specific vendor products and update frequency.
 They should also be able to locate documentation and find specific data items.